devtron-labs/devtron/docs/user-guide/command-bar.md

 1. Open command bar by clicking the search bar or pressing `/`.

-2. Start typing the app name or part of the app name you’re looking for Navigate using `↓` `↑` between the matching results and press `→` to view nested options
+2. Start typing the app name or part of the app name you’re looking for.

+3. Navigate using `↓` `↑` between the matching results and press `→` to view nested options.
-Note: Pressing Enter on a highlighted option will navigate to the selected page location.
+`Note: Pressing Enter on a highlighted option will navigate to the selected page location.`

-3. Selecting options creates a path in the command bar which is used to navigate to the desired location.
+4. Selecting options creates a path in the command bar which is used to navigate to the desired location.

-4. In this case, `app` / `dashboard` / `configure` / `workflow-editor` will navigate is to the Workflow editor for dashboard application.
+5. In this case, `app / dashboard / configure / workflow-editor` will navigate is to the Workflow editor for dashboard application.

 Similarly, you can use the command bar to navigate across the Devtron dashboard without a click.